iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/core_curriculum/intro_to_python/ReadMe.md

-# Intro to Python Course.
+# Intro to Python Course for AI Programmers.